 Role of Security Personnel

-Just the presence of security personnel and guards on school premises can deter crime and helps keep students safe during and after school hours.
+Just the presence of security personnel and guards on school premises can deter crime and help keep students safe during and after school hours.
 Security solutions for schools should include making security experts available on school grounds with regular patrols.

 Hiring Qualified Security Teams